-When you consider reasonable adjustments, you must give careful thought as to whether the disabled client will be at a 'substantial disadvantage', which is defined as 'more than minor or trivial' in the Equality Act 2010 S.212(1) if the adjustment is not made.
+When considering reasonable adjustments, careful thought should be given as to whether the person with a disability will be at a 'substantial disadvantage', which is defined as 'more than minor or trivial' in the Equality Act 2010 S.212(1) if the adjustment is not made.

-In some situations it may be useful to get advice from expert disability organisations who can assist with guidance, signposting and other forms of support.
+In some situations, it may be useful to get advice from expert disability organisations who can assist with guidance, signposting and other forms of support.
 The following organisations may be useful: